TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/driverlib/i2c_controller_target_dynamic_switching/README.md

 ## Example Usage

 Connect SDA and SCL between I2C Controller and Target.
+Note that I2C requires external pull-ups which can be connected externally or enabled using the LaunchPad.
 Before compiling the example on the Target, make sure to set the define I2C_CONTROLLER_MODE to 0, and then load and run the example.
 Compile, load and run the example on the Controller device.